VSCode for React Native

 That aside, I did two other modifications to the IDE appearance: modified the small icons in the project visualisation using vscode-icons and added these three lines to my User settings:

-It’s been a couple of weeks since I installed & customised VSCode, and I have to admit I seriously think I won’t change back again to Atom nor Sublime.
+It’s been a while since I installed & customised VSCode, and I have to admit I seriously think I won’t change back again to Atom nor Sublime.
 My coding experience is consistently better now — but hey, I still think those two IDEs are solid options, so don’t feel put aside if you use them ;)

 Speaking of comments, do you think I missed some incredibly useful extension?
 Feel free to share your own list!
 I am genuinely interested in hearing your feedback & suggestions :)